niccw/repeatcraftp/README.md

 The example outputs (**example.rclabel.gff**, **example.rmerge.gff** and **example.summary.txt** can be found in the example folder)

-By default, RepeatCraft is in "strict" merging mode and only merge consective repeats.
+By default, RepeatCraft is in "loose" merging mode.
 Repeats are merged based on the labels (TEgroup, LTRgroup) added from the previous steps, and the strand (+/-) will follow the orientation of the fragment with longest consensus overlapping in the group.

 #### Parameters in repeatcraft.cfg